-Survivors must have meaningful access to housing programs - and this includes language access for people who speak languages other than English (including sign language), physical access to buildings and spaces that are designed for a variety of individuals and families, and access to culturally-responsive and trauma-informed services and supports.
+Survivors must have meaningful access to housing programs, including physical access to buildings and spaces that are designed for a variety of individuals and families, access to culturally-responsive and trauma-informed services and supports, and the opportunity to express themselves in the language through which they feel most powerful and whole.
 As advocates, service providers, and communities work to design and develop housing programs, we must do so with principles of equity at the center of our work.
 Only then will those programs be truly responsive to the unique and diverse needs of all survivors, and particularly those from historically marginalized communities.

 Understanding the Intersections